 - 5.1 The amount of housing to be provided in the Parish will be set through the development plan.
 Currently, for Allendale, this means the Tynedale Core Strategy (2007).
-This will be replaced in due course by a new Local Plan for the whole of Northumberland which is being prepared by Northumberland County Council. - 5.2 The County Council consulted on its 'Local Plan Core Strategy: Preferred Options for Housing, Employment and Green Belt' document towards the end of 2013.
-That document identifies a requirement for 100 dwellings to be built in Allendale Town during the 20 year plan period, ending March 2031.
-Additional development is also expected to take place in the smaller villages and hamlets throughout the parish and in adjoining parishes.2 This level of housing development would be largely consistent with the conclusions in the more recent Allendale Local Housing Needs Survey commissioned by the Parish Council. - 5.3 The Northumberland Local Plan Core Strategy is at an early stage of preparation.
-It proposes that the Allendale Town will continue to be a focus for new dwellings.
+This will be replaced in due course by a new Local Plan for the whole of Northumberland which is being prepared by Northumberland County Council. - 5.2 The County Council consulted on its 'Local Plan Core Strategy: Full Draft Plan' document in December 2014.
+That document identified a requirement for 100 dwellings to be built in Allendale Town during the 20 year plan period, ending March 2031.
+Additional development is also expected to take place in the smaller villages and hamlets throughout the parish and in adjoining parishes.
+This level of housing development would be largely consistent with the conclusions in the recent Allendale Local Housing Needs Survey commissioned by the Parish Council. - 5.3 The Northumberland Local Plan Core Strategy is yet to reach submission.
+It proposes that Allendale Town will continue to be a focus for new dwellings.
 However, it recognises that an increasing proportion of new dwellings may be delivered as a result of more relaxed policies on building conversion, reuse and redevelopment set out in the Neighbourhood Plan. - 5.4 Throughout consultation on the Neighbourhood Plan, concerns from the community have been directed towards the scale of individual developments, rather than a specific quantum of development over the plan period.
 However, a delivery rate of 5 dwellings per year is similar to historic rates of house building in the Parish.
 This is evidenced in the Background Report to the Plan. - 5.5 Policy ANDP2 therefore sets an expectation that only small scale new housing development schemes should be allowed.
 The growth of settlements should appear as natural or organic additions which might normally be expected to have occurred over time rather than as larger new streets or estates of housing.
 The policy supports new housing development at a small scale in locations that do not compromise the character and appearance of the area.
 'Small scale' is defined in the Glossary to the Plan.
 In general terms this will mean housing schemes of up to 9 dwellings. - 5.6 Development is not restricted to Allendale Town or other specified settlements.
 However, Policy ANDP2 is intended to operate within the framework set by all other policies in the Plan.
 This generally seeks to prevent development in isolated locations.
 Where development is proposed beyond established settlements, such as on farmsteads or where it would be associated with other groups of rural buildings, it is intended that such development must be limited to being within a discernible curtilage of the existing building or group of buildings.